By Frances Vidakovic

 As much I love the amazing array of international cuisine available in Sydney, the reality is our shopping centres are filled with more than our fair share of fast food places like McDonald’s, Hungry Jacks and KFC and the majority of food found in our grocery stores (hint, hint: all those aisles of packaged food) are filled with more numbers and preservatives than real food in the ingredients list.

-Here in Croatia, the food is simple.
+In Croatia, the food is simple.
 Their organic fruit and vegetables do not resemble the perfect, genetically-modified equivalents we have back in Sydney.
 They are imperfect, misshaped and filled with more flavour than one would think was possible.
 Fast food here includes gourmet pizza or a mouth-watering cevapi sandwich made from with freshly made bread, ajvar, onion and lettuce.
 And if you want to really, really indulge in something bad a burek is about the worst thing you can get (still nothing compared to a Big Mac!).

 Every morning we walk to the bakery to buy food that doesn’t come wrapped in a clear plastic bag.
 If we don’t eat it that day, it goes hard.
 We have fish for lunch that we buy from the back of the fisherman’s van after he has scored his catch and my dad takes it down to descale and clean by the water.
 The meat is bought across the road as fresh as can be from our butcher and most of the veggies come straight from someone’s garden.